 Create a custom connector in Azure Logic Apps

-In Logic Apps, you first create a custom connector (covered in this topic), and then you define the behavior of the connector using an OpenAPI definition or a Postman collection (covered in subsequent topics).
+In Azure Logic Apps, you must first create the custom connector resource (steps below) before defining the behavior of the connector using an OpenAPI definition or a Postman collection.

 Provide details for registering your connector as described in the table.
-When you're done, choose Pin to dashboard > Create.
+When you're done, choose Review + create.

 Property Description Example Subscription Azure subscription for the connector "Contoso Azure Subscription #1" Resource group Azure resource group for the connector "logic-apps-custom-connectors" Name Name of your custom connector "SentimentDemo" Location Same Azure region as your logic app "(US) West US"

 In Create Logic Apps Custom Connector, review the details you have entered, and then select Create.

 Once you've created the custom connector resource, the custom connector menu should open automatically.
 If it doesn't, you can go to the subscription and resource group you selected and open it directly.
 Now that you have a custom connector, you can define the connector's behavior.